nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 ## Use Case ##

-This specification describes a single use cases.
+This specification describes a single use case.
 For complete details and background please see the [Appointment Management Capability Bundle](appointments.html).

 ## Security ##